Below is the handout for Lab 4. Accept the assignment on GitHub Classroom to get started!

 Each of the data structures in the lab is heavily documented in its corresponding

-file.
+.hfile.
 You must read these files in order to be successful.
-You’ll also need to usegdb
+You’ll also need to usegdbto step through the code in these files! -

 Each data structure has a similar representation: a

-representing the data structure with pointers to various locations in the memory used by the data structure.
-Each data structure additionally has amm_region_t
+structrepresenting the data structure with pointers to various locations in the memory used by the data structure.
+Each data structure additionally has amm_region_tfield: this describes information about the area of memory that the data structure occupies.The

-struct has the following fields:struct mm_region_t { void *start; size_t size; int fd; };
+mm_region_tstruct has the following fields:struct mm_region_t { void *start; size_t size; int fd; };The last field,

-fields, though, point to the start of the memory region for the data structure and contain the total size for that region.
+fd, is not relevant to the lab.
+Thestartandsizefields, though, point to the start of the memory region for the data structure and contain the total size for that region.
 These fields are guaranteed to be correct! -

 You can examine memory by using arithmetic to compute values.
 For example, if I want to see 20 unsigned 32-bit integers before the end of a data structure’s memory, I could do the following (presuming

-is my data structure):(gdb) x/20uw ds.mm_region.start + ds.mm_region.size - 20
+dsis my data structure):(gdb) x/20uw ds.mm_region.start + ds.mm_region.size - 20

-and memory-mapped files
+mmap and memory-mapped files

 This lab is about debugging memory.
 It uses files, however, to store the data that is going to be placed in memory.
-The way that data makes its way from a file to memory is by using a function called mmap
+The way that data makes its way from a file to memory is by using a function called mmap.

 This function allows a user to load a file from disk and store its entire contents in memory.

-to load a file, the user is given a pointer to the start of the file and is then allowed to use the memory region containing the file as a big region in memory.
-Since the memory region is valid and the caller of mmap
+When a user calls mmap to load a file, the user is given a pointer to the start of the file and is then allowed to use the memory region containing the file as a big region in memory.
+Since the memory region is valid and the caller of mmap has a pointer to it, it is just a big area of the address space that the user can do whatever they want with.

-has a couple of interesting options that make it incredibly useful:
+mmap has a couple of interesting options that make it incredibly useful:

 -